teisha/datasciencecoursera/README.md

 The code reads in 6 source files containing the data regarding participants, activities and the data generated from the devices.
 The source data is also separated between testing and training data; these data sets are all combined to create one final tidy data set.

-The data is read into the function.
-Labels are added to the column headings for the measurements.
-Subject and activity data are merged with the measurements.
-The measurements for standard deviation and means are pulled out and averaged.
+- The data is read into the function.
+- Labels are added to the column headings for the measurements.
+Label names have been cleansed to remove parentheses and dashes.
+- Subject and activity data are merged with the measurements.
+- The measurements for standard deviation and means are pulled out and averaged.
-The data set with the averaged values for the standard deviations and mean measurements is the one finally passed back to the caller of the function.
+- The data set with the averaged values for the standard deviations and mean measurements is the one finally passed back to the caller of the function.

 Source Files
 ============